 Employers who hire work release participants know these employees are motivated to report to work as scheduled time, also that they are regularly tested for drugs and alcohol at the detention facility.
 Our goal includes a reduce rate of absenteeism, better job performance, availability of background information on the individual, certain indirect benefits, and emphasizing the screening procedure.

-For more information about the work release program please contact Deputy Rudy Ring at email@example.com or call 870-239-6343.
+For more information about the work release program please contact Deputy Tony Roe at firstname.lastname@example.org or call 870-239-6343.